Italy encounters resistance to softer European spending rules

 But the regime also says that governments can be given more time if they undertake reforms that help economic growth - an option that has so far never been used.

-The ministerial debate began as Jean-Claude Juncker, the designated president of the European Commission, was to begin meeting political groups in the European Parliament to outline his policy program.
+The ministerial debate began as Jean-Claude Juncker, the designated president of the European Commission, was to begin meeting political groups in the European Parliament to outline his policy programme.

 Supported by the main pro-European centre-right, centre-left and liberal groups, Juncker is expected to win approval from the EU legislature in a vote on July 16.